OctopusDeploy/blog/blog/2022-q2/responding-to-vulnerabilities/index.md

 You now need to provide a way to determine the release that was last deployed to the selected environment for the selected project.

 A release is a snapshot of the deployment process, package versions, and variables.
-This is the resource that is created when you click the `CREATE RELEASE` button in the Octopus UI.
+This is the resource that is created when you click the **CREATE RELEASE** button in the Octopus UI.

 A deployment is then the execution of a release to an environment.

-SO, in order to find which package versions are deployed to the specified environment (and we are usually talking about the production environment when dealing with vulnerabilities), you must list the deployments to an environment, filter them down to the deployments for the specified project, sort the deployments to ensure you find the latest one, and return the ID of the release that the deployment executed.
+So, in order to find which package versions are deployed to the specified environment (and we are usually talking about the production environment when dealing with vulnerabilities), you must list the deployments to an environment, filter them down to the deployments for the specified project, sort the deployments to ensure you find the latest one, and return the ID of the release that the deployment executed.

 The `get_release_id` function implements this query: